 • PhD Research Grants

-A large and primarily theoretical literature explores how wealth inequality interacts with financial frictions in the process of economic growth.
-Existing work on this topic has paid limited attention to the role of land, which is particularly important in developing economies.
+A longstanding and influential literature explores how wealth inequality evolves during the process of economic development.
+Existing theoretical work on this topic has focused on the role of capital and its interactions with financial frictions.
+In this project, we focus on the role of land which is the main source of wealth in developing countries.
 Land is the key productive asset in agricultural production, which represents a large share of the economic activity in low-income countries.
-Land markets in low-income countries are also highly frictional.
+Land markets in developing countries suffer from many market failures and high costs of transaction.
 Institutional and cultural factors hinder the rental and sale of land in many contexts.
-In our project, we aim to empirically and theoretically study the relationship between land ownership inequality and local economic development in the presence of frictions in both land and financial markets.
+We aim to empirically and theoretically study the relationship between land ownership distributions and local economic development in the presence of frictions in both land and financial markets.

 PhD Research Grants